Harrison M. Hayford

 Harrison Mosher Hayford (b.
-Belfast, Maine 1 November 1916 - d.
+Belfast, Waldo County, Maine 1 November 1916 - d.
 10 December 2001 Evanston, Illinois) was a scholar of American literature, most prominently of Herman Melville, a book-collector, and a textual editor.
 He taught at Northwestern University from 1942 until his retirement in 1986.
 He was a leading figure in the post-World War II generation of Melville scholars who mounted the Melville Revival.
 He was General Editor of the Northwestern-Newberry The Writings of Herman Melville published by Northwestern University Press, which established reliable texts for all of Melville's works by using techniques of textual criticism.